otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 - Should OTRv4 provide a non-interactive AKE?
 - How should pre-keys be published and retrieved?
 How many?
 For how long?
 - How to associate pre-keys with instance tags?
 What about user profiles?
-- Should the protocol specify HOW to use interactive and non-intractive in a hybrid mode and how to automatically fallback from one to another?
+- Should the protocol specify HOW to use interactive and non-interactive in a hybrid mode and how to automatically fallback from one to another?

 ### Context